 On the other hand, If you want to buy a house but you don’t know if you are financially able to buy, or you are not sure how much you can afford a Realtor can help you with a solution(in advance).
 A Realtor can connect you with a mortgage broker if you don’t already have one.
 A good mortgage broker will be able to tell you if you can afford a home, which type of loan is best for you, how much house you can afford and what your potential monthly payment might be, based on the current interest rate.
 Ask the mortgage broker how much you can qualify for and get a pre-approval letter.
 If you are pre-approved then you’re ready to start looking at houses with a Real Estate Agent!

 False!
 Guess what, we got lives.
-It doesn’t mean we won’t do our best to get ahead of any issues and answer you promptly but let’s put this in perspective, no one will crash and burn if agents answer your email only during business hours.
-I know you don’t want to hear this but some of us agents have families, other clients, friends, and travel plans.
-It is buyers etiquette to ask what hours your real estate agent typically works and stick to that, as any professional with good boundaries do not work 24 hours.
+It doesn’t mean we won’t do our best to get ahead of any issues and answer you promptly but let’s put this in perspective, no one will crash and burn if agents answer their emails only during business hours.
+I know you buyers and sellers don’t want to hear this but some of us agents have families, other clients, friends, and travel plans.
+It is buyers and sellers etiquette to ask what hours your real estate agent typically works and stick to that, as any professional with good boundaries do not work 24 hours.

 3. Be Loyal

 Before I was a Realtor I had no idea it was wrong to work with two agents.
-Now it seems so clear but I just assumed whoever found the house I wanted would be my agent.
+Now it seems so clear but I just assumed whoever found the house or was able to sell the house I wanted would be my agent.
 Wrong.
-Realtors put a lot of work upfront to find the perfect house for you and if one weekend you decide to work with another agent because your Realtor was in a meeting it shows no consideration or loyalty.
+Realtors put a lot of work upfront to find the perfect house or sell your house for you and if one weekend you decide to work with another agent because your Realtor was in a meeting it shows no consideration or loyalty.
 We don’t like those types of customers.
-The best thing to do is sign the buyer’s agency with your agent as this protects you in the long run.
-A buyer’s agent is simply an agreement that says your Realtor represents you and has your best interest at hand otherwise the agent represents the other side by law and has to disclose anything you tell them to the other side.
-Protect yourself and sign.
+The best thing to do is sign a buyer’s agency with your agent as this protects you in the long run.
+This agreement is simply an agreement that says your Realtor represents you and has your best interest at hand otherwise the agent represents the other side by law and has to disclose anything you tell them to the other side.
+Protect yourself and sign or else don’t say anything about finances or share personal information.

 4.You Get What You Pay For!

-For those of you who still don’t see whats wrong with asking your agent for a discount Here’s a quick example to put this in perspective of why it is improper to ask your Realtor for a discount, if your boss came to your desk (again) and said I need you to work on this special project but we don’t want to pay you a full salary because we can’t afford to, it would take too much out of our bottom line.
-However, we want you to work the same amount of time and effort for less money.
+For those of you who still don’t see whats wrong with asking your agent for a discount Here’s another quick example to put this in perspective of why it is improper to ask your Realtor for a discount, if your boss came to your desk (again) and said I need you to work on this special project but we don’t want to pay you a full salary because we can’t afford to, it would take too much out of our bottom line.
+However, we want you to work the same amount of time and effort for less money and we want you to find someone to buy our product while you work on a discounted salary.
 Would that be okay with you?
 No! and you will lose respect if you abide.
 According to the national association of Realtors, Ninety percent of sellers listed their homes on the Multiple Listing Service (MLS), which is the number one source for sellers to list their home.
 In Charlotte, it was 94 percent.
-The best way to sell your home is to list your home on The MLS that only Realtors have access to. working with a Realtor is the best way to have a smooth closing and receive the best price for your home.
+The best way to sell your home is to list your home on The MLS that only Realtors have access to. working with a Realtor is the best way to have a smooth closing and receive the best value for your home.

 5.Put Some Respect On It